 This church has been in continuous use for nearly 1800 years (except for a few periods of political instability).
 This is an active church with a large congregation–and because the church is well-known due to its antiquity, it is a site of pilgrimage for devout Orthodox believers.
 The day of pilgrimage is 4 Tiqmti (which works out as October 14 in GC calendar).

 The chanting room has a soft carpet on the floor, wonderful murals of Biblical scenes and illustrations from the mythologies of Christian saints, prayer crutches (for those long, long services–something to lean on), and drums.
-Drums are an important part of worship ceremonies in Tigrai Orthodox followers.
-The drums come with a strap so the priest can lift it with, beating the drum rhythmically while singing softly in Ge’ez, the ancient liturgical language of the Tigrean Orthodox Church.
-If it isn’t busy, the priest are friendly and they will demonstrate the drumming and chanting for you outside of the regular service.
+Drums are an important part of worship ceremonies in Tigrai Orthodox Church followers.
+The drums come with a strap so the priest can lift them with, beating the drum rhythmically while singing softly in Ge’ez, the ancient liturgical language of the Tigrean Orthodox Church.
+If it isn’t busy, the priest is friendly and they will demonstrate the drumming and chanting for you outside of the regular service.

 The walls of the chanting room are covered with lovely murals and each is worth exploring.
 You could spend hours sorting out the iconography and symbolism of these paintings, which are later than the original construction of the church.
-From the chanting room you step through another doorway into the sanctuary.
+From the chanting room, you step through another doorway into the sanctuary.
 Remember, please, that this church was not built, it was carved from a solid piece of rock.
 All of the “open space” you see here was carved away, bit by bit, to leave the pillars, the ceiling, the walls of this church as a single piece.
 Amazing!